 Instructions

-- 1 Cream butter and granulated sugar until light and fluffy.
-Beat in vanilla.
+- 1 1.
+Cream together butter and 1/2 cup powdered sugar until light and fluffy.

-- 6 Roll warm cookies in powdered sugar.
-Cool completely, then roll again in powdered sugar.
+- 5 5.
+Roll warm cookies in remaining powdered sugar.